noedgecase/FEM_url-shortening/README.md

 ![](./mobile-demo.jpg)

-- I also cleared the unrealistic errors, for example, error 3 regarding the rate limit will never be displayed because the user won't be able to send a second request until the button animation stops, which takes longer than one second.
+- I also cleared the unrealistic errors, for example, error 3 regarding the rate limit will never be displayed because the user won't be able to send a second request until the button animation stops.

 #### Kept errors: